 The ultimate license to commit atrocity, the ultimate permission and justification to harm another, the great act of making oneself separate and superior, is to make exclusive claim - especially to one's self - that... it's God's will ...
-God is on my side ...
+God is on my side; morality and ethics are on my side ...
 God is with us.

 Sigmund Freud: “In many criminals, especially youthful ones, it is possible to detect a very powerful sense of guilt which existed before the crime, and is therefore not its result but its motive.
 It is as if it was a relief to be able to fasten this unconscious sense of guilt on to something real and immediate.”